kubernetes/website/docs/admin/daemons.md

 Also you should not normally create any pods whose labels match this selector, either directly, via another DaemonSet, or via other controller such as ReplicationController.
 Otherwise, the DaemonSet controller will think that those pods were created by it.
 Kubernetes will not stop you from doing this.
-Once case where you might want to do this is manually create a pod with a different value on a node for testing.
+One case where you might want to do this is manually create a pod with a different value on a node for testing.

 ### Running Pods on Only Some Nodes